-Guidelines For a successful architectural or interior shoot
+Guidelines For a successful architectural or interior shoot - Click To Expand

-First, there should be a preliminary walk-through with the client to discuss the client’s needs.
+First: there should be a preliminary walk-through with the client to discuss the client’s needs.

-Second, a schedule of shoot days and times must be created.
+Second: a schedule of shoot days and times must be created.

-Third, before the shoot can take place, set arrangements must be discussed and finalized.
+Third: before the shoot can take place, set arrangements must be discussed and finalized.

 This includes arrangement of furniture, floral settings, artwork, area dressing (such as area carpets, accessories), and so on.
 It is the client’s responsibility to prep the area to be photographed - walls painted, carpet areas vacuumed, all lights and fixtures properly working, all fluorescent and LED lights with consistent color, ceiling tiles uniform and visually flawless, windows and window treatments in proper working order.
 Clients must understand that it is their responsibility to effect maintenance of these areas.
-While the photographer is ultimately responsible for the image and everything in front of the lens, he cannot be held responsible for condition and/or maintenance issues out of his control.
+While the photographer is ultimately responsible for the image and everything in front of the lens, he cannot be held responsible for conditions and/or maintenance issues out of his control.

-Fourth, this type of photography is very time consuming.
+Fourth: this type of photography is very time consuming.

 Depending upon the client and nature of the project, each shot can take approximately 1-3 hours from setup to exposing the final frames.
 There are many variables involved in this type of work such as props, lighting, composition, and of course, camera operation.
 Therefore, the client is requested to exercise understanding and patience, as distractions or interruptions are detrimental to the process and will add to the overall shooting time, particularly when natural light is a component of the image.